renocrypt/reno-business/content/en/psychology/mood-and-neurotransmitter-pathways/index.md

 > The regulation of mood in the human brain involves a complex `network` of neurological pathways, neurotransmitters, and brain regions.
 Here's a brief overview of some key elements in these pathways:

-**Limbic System**
+### Limbic System

 This group of interconnected structures in the brain is crucial for emotion regulation.
 Major components include the amygdala, hippocampus, and parts of the thalamus.
-The amygdala, for example, plays a role in emotional responses and mood disorders, while the hippocampus is involved in forming new memories and how we perceive our environments emotionally.

 ![limbic](limbic.jpg)

+- **Hippocampus**: Important for memory formation, the hippocampus also helps regulate emotional responses.
+Its activity is linked to the contextual evaluation of emotional stimuli.
+- **Amygdala**: This almond-shaped structure processes emotions such as fear and pleasure.
+It assigns emotional significance to events and memories and is heavily involved in the physiological response to emotional stimuli.
+- **Hypothalamus**: Regulates the autonomic nervous system and the endocrine system, influencing stress responses and emotional regulation through hormonal secretion.

 **Neurotransmitters**